Rafael-Ropi/Ropelato-MSc-Thesis-Demo-Project/README.md

 - The Project Hierarchy shows all GameObjects.
 This includes th 2D\_Search, 3D\_Search and RandomSearch object.
 - Select any of the search algorithms.
 - The parameters for the search algorithm can be set in the Object Inspector on the right-hand side.
-- Set up the parameters and launch the algorithm by setting the RUN TEST boolean (check box) to $True$.
+- Set up the parameters and launch the algorithm by setting the RUN TEST boolean (check box) to *True*.

 ### Algorithm Paramerers:
  - robotModel 	(attach robot game object)